 Mum still feeds the pups twice daily until about six weeks then they are weaned.
 The puppies' diet then consists of good quality grain-free kibble with free range chicken and beef at night.
 During their last weeks with us, from six to nine weeks of age, the pups start to enjoy organic lamb bones under the shady olive and tahitian lime trees.

 Our puppies are wormed at two, four, six and eight weeks of age.
 They are vet checked, vaccinated and micro-chipped at six weeks.
 Regular shampooing in organic wool wash begins at four weeks, and then they are dried and their ears cleaned.
 This bathing routine also takes place before each vet visit and before leaving us to go to their new home.
-At their vet check around eight weeks, the puppies are desexed before going off to their families at nine weeks of age.
+At their vet check around eight weeks, the puppies are health cleared before going off to their families at nine weeks of age.
 The pups go home with six weeks of free Pedigree Plus pet insurance.

 We take plenty of photos along the way to send to the puppies’ respective families so they can be part of their early growing up.
 This is really important for our further-away and interstate adoption families who usually can’t visit.

 All puppies go to their new families at nine weeks, registered with MDBA (Master Dog Breeders Association) Registration Number comes later, once all puppy names are submitted.
 Pups go home with six weeks of free Pedigree Plus pet insurance.